acemod/ACE3/docs/wiki/framework/spectator-framework.md

 ## 4. Scripting

 While the majority of scenarios can be set up as desired using only the settings provided, some require more specific limitations on what functionality is available to whom.
-All of the following public functions are provided to try and accomidate for such needs.
+All of the following public functions are provided to try and accommodate for such needs.

 ### 4.1 Change the local player's spectator status